Indiana Utilities Corp Rates

 Indiana Utilities Corporation files gas cost adjustment requests every six months.
-Its most recently approved GCA (Cause No. 37357 GCA-112) received approval in April 2022.
-It will affect the May-October 2022 period.
+Its most recently approved GCA (Cause No. 37357 GCA-113) received approval in October 2022.
+It will affect the November 2022-April 2023 period.

 Base rates cover "non-gas" costs for a utility, including operational, maintenance, and capital costs.
 A natural gas utility is allowed to earn a return on this portion of the bill.